urcsc170/2019-fall-csc170/project03-multipage-website/instructions.md

 2. Make *a copy* of your entire Project 2.

-3. Rename the Project 2 HTML file from index.php to something that describes its content (something like it’s H1), e.g. **mark-zuckerberg.php**
+3. Rename the Project 2 HTML file from index.html to something that describes its content (something like it’s H1), e.g. **mark-zuckerberg.php**

 4. In your copy of your Project 2 page, add the"common elements" described earlier in this document, restructuring the HTML as you go, as necessary.

 ## Register your Project 3 website with Google Analytics

-5. In Google Analytics (www.google.com/analytics),setup a new Google Analytics Account for your Project 3 site
+5. In Google Analytics (www.google.com/analytics), setup a new Google Analytics Account for your Project 3 site
         - The site will (eventually) reside at **csc170.org/accountname/project3** <br>*(where "accountname" is your account name)*
         - Find and copy the tracking code for your Project3 Google Analytics Account.